With Roundtables event participants are able to engage together and discuss a subject over a multi people video call.

 Register/Join button logic

-- Until the Roundtable has started, users can register to the session
+- Until the Roundtable has started, users can register for the session

-- When the Roundtable starts, the buttons becomes a Join button which makes the user enter the room
+- When the Roundtable starts, the buttons become a Join button which makes the user enter the room

 - If user was registered it will make him join the room only